 Periodontal disease is any disease involving the gums, and the only way to have it diagnosed is through a periodontal exam.
 Periodontal health is important to everyone, but of much greater concern if you have underlying health issues like diabetes or heart disease, or if you are considering becoming pregnant.
 Good oral hygiene while pregnant will prevent pregnancy gingivitis which can lead to bone loss and inflammation.

 When you sleep, do you snore?
-Of course you say that you don’t, but if the person you’re sleeping with claims otherwise, there is a possibility you may have sleep apnea.
-Of course, snoring may be a sign of sleep apnea, however, majority of people who snore do not have sleep apnea.
-If you wake several times during the night, wake finding that you can’t breathe, or feel exhausted throughout the day, these can also be signs of sleep apnea.
+Of course, you say that you don’t, but if the person you’re sleeping with claims otherwise, there is a possibility you may have sleep apnea.
+Of course, snoring may be a sign of sleep apnea, however, the majority of people who snore do not have sleep apnea.
+If you wake several times during the night, wake to find that you can’t breathe, or feel exhausted throughout the day, these can also be signs of sleep apnea.

 TMJ, or temporomandibular disorder, can manifest as headaches, facial pain, sensitive teeth, or an inability to open your mouth all the way.
 There are a variety of remedies, including physical therapy and massages, but often a night guard is the best method for relieving the symptoms of TMJ.